yi-ji/NeteaseMusicAbroad/README.md

 Everytime before you launch NeteaseMusic:<br/>
 Just enter the folder and double-click "NeteaseMusicHelper".
 See the success info and then be free to close it, enjoy your music.

+\* If the playlist looks good but says *"No music to be found"* or *"...copyright...your region is blocked"* when you try to play a song, please try `pip install service_identity` (might work)

 ### Test Environment